hitersyw/surgical_robots/README.md

 Now this will use the training data from the last step to run a CNN classifier.
 Simply run `python scripts/run_network.py`, again from the home directory of the repository.
 It contains built-in code for data augmentation, and also code for plotting.
+I am not, however, currently using data augmentation as my data is already artificially larger than it naturally is due to my data collection procedure.

-The `networks` file contains stored weights.
+For later use in deployment, the `networks` file contains stored weights.